9 AWS Security Best Practices: Securing Your AWS Cloud

 Our Approach to Providing AWS Cloud Security

 TechMagic developed Elements.cloud — a highly customizable B2B SaaS platform honed to help companies organize and visualize business-related processes.
-To make the app secure, we considered it essential to introduce a vulnerability assessment procedure that would consistently identify and eliminate vulnerabilities in the early stages.
+To make app secure infrastructure, we considered it essential to introduce a vulnerability assessment procedure that would consistently identify and eliminate vulnerabilities in the early stages.
 It could be done by integrating a whole gamut of app security tools into a CI/CD process and subsequent automation of the scan results collecting.
 How did we go about it?

-Next came Snyk-powered dependency scanning (which we set up regularly) to make sure no components notorious for security issues were used while building the app.
+Next came Snyk-powered dependency scanning (which we set up regularly) to ensure no components notorious for security issues were used while building the app.

 This combo security model is coupled with regular manual penetration testing of our product to find inadequacies in business logic and detect advanced security flaws that escape automatic scanning tools.
 As a result, we obtained a safe and user-friendly app highly valued by our customers within AWS environment.

 Security posture is our top priority in our software development practice.
 To enhance security awareness among our staff of developers, we introduced a code security review practice.
 We held regular workshops, enabling our QA team to whet their proficiency in vulnerability assessment as well as penetration testing.